17-year-old boy arrested in connection with paddleboarder's killing in Maine

 Police did not identify the suspect or provide details on what charges he is facing.
 Other details, such as a possible motive or whether the teen knew Stewart, were not provided.

 Stewart, 48, was found dead on July 3 during a search of Crawford Pond in the town of Union, Maine, state police said in a previous statement.
-An autopsy by the state medical examiner's office determined her death was a homicide, and the Office of Chief Medical Examiner in Augusta later said the cause of death was strangulation and blunt force trauma, according to CBS affiliate WGME-TV.
+An autopsy by the state medical examiner's office determined her death was a homicide, and the Office of Chief Medical Examiner in Augusta later said the cause of death was strangulation and blunt force trauma.

 Stewart had gone on a solo paddleboarding trip a day earlier, but never returned, according WGME.
 Police said her body was found under "unusual circumstances" around 1 a.m., WGME reported.